Barclay E. Berdan

-Kenneth J. Kramer is the executive vice president and general counsel for Texas Health Resources.
-In this role, he is responsible for all legal services of Texas Health and its many provider entities.
+Kenneth Kramer, J.D., is the executive vice president and general counsel for Texas Health Resources.
+During his 30-year tenure with the system, Kramer has overseen its legal services and those of its many provider entities.

-Kramer was an honor graduate of the United States Air Force Academy in Colorado Springs, Colorado.
-He received his master's in psychology from St. Mary's University in San Antonio, Texas, and his law degree from the University of Texas School of Law.
+Kramer was an honors graduate of the Air Force Academy in Colorado Springs, Colorado.
+He received his master's in psychology from St. Mary's University in San Antonio, Texas, and his law degree from The University of Texas School of Law in Austin, Texas.
 He also completed the General Management Program at the Harvard Business School.
 In addition, Kramer lectures on many health care topics, including mental health and managed care issues.